MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/wmplibiwmpcontrols-iwmpcontrols-currentposition--vb-and-c.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "119053663"
 ---
-# <a name="iwmpcontrolscurrentposition-property"></a>Propriedade IWMPControls:: currentPosition
+# <a name="iwmpcontrolscurrentposition-property"></a>Propriedade IWMPControls::currentPosition

-A propriedade **CurrentPosition** Obtém ou define a posição atual no item de mídia em segundos desde o início.
+A **propriedade currentPosition** obtém ou define a posição atual no item de mídia em segundos desde o início.

 ## <a name="syntax"></a>Syntax